ibm-cloud-docs/vpc/vsi_is_create_instance.md

 You can provision an instance with an existing volume by specifying the existing volume's `id` or `crn` subproperty as the value of the `boot_volume_attachment` property.

-The existing, bootable volume must be an unattached bootable volume that has the same architecture as the instance profile.
+The existing bootable volume must be an unattached bootable volume that has the same architecture as the instance profile.
 Use the [list volumes](/apidocs/vpc/latest#list-volumes) filter and reference the `attachment_state` property and `operating_system` property to view a volume's eligibility.

 For example, to see unattached volumes in `us-south-1` with an x86 operating system.